alma/widgets/documentation.md

 the number of months by which the first payment will be deferred

+By default, the widget will display all your available payment plans.

 ## Customize CSS

-If you inspect the widgets, you can see two types of classes :
+If you want to customize the look of the widget, you can edit all classes that start with `alma-`

-- one that looks gibberish
-- one starting with `alma-`

-You want to use those starting with `alma-` to add your own css style.
+You can see the list by inspecting the element with your dev tools.
+Don't use the classes that have an unpronounceable name, they will change at each new version of the widget.